-10 Tests with same computer as for Table 1.
+9Tests with same computer as for Table I

-The use of CDL as a framework for formal and explicit context and requirement definition can overcome these two difficulties: it uses a specification style very close to UML and thus readable by engineers.
+and thus readable by engineers.
 In all case studies, the feedback from industrial collaborators indicates that CDL models enhance communication between developers with different levels of experience and backgrounds.
 Additionally, CDL models enable developers, guided by behavior CDL diagrams, to structure and formalize the environment description of their systems and their requirements.
-Furthermore, constraints from CDL can guide developers to construct formal properties to check against their models.
-Using CDL, they have a means of rigorously checking whether requirements are captured appropriately in the models using simulation and model checking techniques.